Most of the best ones, as per league-wide trend, were crossed off the list well before puck drop. Or received juicy extensions mid-season.

-Van Riemsdyk is still integral to the Leafs’ potent first power-play unit but is otherwise seeing third-line minutes.
+Van Riemsdyk was integral to the Leafs’ potent first power-play unit but was otherwise seeing third-line minutes.
 On another squad — Carolina?
 Vegas?
 New York?
-Jersey?
+New Jersey?
 San Jose? — he’d be a top-six fixture again.

-Extension talks are nonexistent, and JVR, as Chris Johnston reported, is doing his due diligence by consulting with fellow players about how best to approach free agency.
+Extension talks are nonexistent, and JVR, as Chris Johnston reported, has long been doing his due diligence by consulting with fellow players about how best to approach free agency.